John Longstaff

 Sir John Campbell Longstaff (10 March 1861 – 1 October 1941) was an Australian painter, war artist and a five-time winner of the Archibald Prize for portraiture.
+Longstaff was one of the most prolific portraitists of the Edwardian period, painting many high society figures in both Australia and Britain.

 His cousin Will Longstaff was also a painter and war artist.